Kristina01111000/Drws_site/README.md

 - See how to see all member data from peepso at one time -> is it even possible? -> look under users, or under manage -> nope, can look at learn dash stuff though

-- he wants 10 questions per quiz
+- he wants 10 questions per quiz if possible:
 	- Quizzes that have 10 questions: # 1,
 	- Quizzes than need 10 questions: # 2, # 3, # 4, # 5,
 	- Quizzes than need a lesson to be dropped first: # 6, and up